Last updated on April 18th, 2020 at 10:42 am

 Obviously safety is an important factor.
 Skyline adventure puts the customer’s safety first and staff are very safety orientated.

-Compare to other zip lining company in the market, 2000 Baht including transport and lunch is a very good deal.
+Compare to other zip lining company in the market, 2000 Baht (from March 2016) including transport and lunch is a very good deal.
 Note however that photos are not included and required additional purchase.

 - 900m single zip-line